 So why should you remove those little stumps from your garden if it's so annoying?
 Get a couple of quotes from gardening or tree-trimming companies to do it for you and all of a sudden you'll get motivated.
 While there are roots that sprout in different directions, and you'll have to cut them, the main element that supports the tree's stump is the main root.
 If you're not saving the tree and just want it to disappear, you can do it any time in spring, summer, or fall when it's rained recently, since you're not so concerned about the growing season.
 If you're ready to do the work and take them off yourself, the tools you need are few and you probably already have at least one of them.

-The cost of removing small trees is usually much lower than that of repairing structures, fences and vehicles if the tree felling project fails.
+The cost Tree removal in Ipswich is usually much lower than that of repairing structures, fences and vehicles if the tree felling project fails.
 The diameter of the tree will help you determine how much you need to dig to remove the root ball from the tree.
 Safety glasses, gloves, long sleeves, long pants, closed boots or shoes, and a helmet protect the eyes and skin from the ground, surrounding plants, tree branches and flying debris. .